ocharles/blog/posts/2013-12-04-24-days-of-hackage-extensible-effects.md

-transformers are actually only one of the available tools we have available, and since the above paper was published we have another new tool - [`extensible-effects`](http://hackage.haskell.org/package/extensible-effects). `extensible-effects` is a direct implemantion of the concepts discovered in the pape.
+transformers are actually only one of the available tools we have available, and since the above paper was published we have another new tool - [`extensible-effects`](http://hackage.haskell.org/package/extensible-effects). `extensible-effects` is a direct implemantion of the concepts explored in the paper.
 Today, we'll have a look at how we can use this library to build effectful computations.

 The problem that we're looking to solve is being able to add in logging support